Aries Merritt

-Aries Merritt (born July 24, 1985) is an American track and field athlete who specialized in the 110 metre hurdles, and currently holds the world record in that event with a time of 12.80 s set on September 7, 2012.
+Aries Merritt (born July 24, 1985) is an American track and field athlete who specialized in the 110 metre hurdles.
+Until June 2026, he held the world record in that event with a time of 12.80 s set on September 7, 2012.
 He won the gold medal in the 110 metre hurdles at the 2012 Summer Olympics in London.

-Background
+Early life and education

 Born in Chicago, Illinois, he moved to Marietta, Georgia at a young age, attending Joseph Wheeler High School, where he was teammates with Reggie Witherspoon.

 Merritt ran for the University of Tennessee from 2003 to 2006 and had a successful college career, a seven-time All-American.
 He took the 110 meter hurdles gold at the 2004 World Junior Championships and finished sixth at the 2006 World Athletics Final.
 Also in 2006, he won the NCAA Championships, Indoors and Outdoors and was undefeated in all hurdles events that year.
 He broke Willie Gault's Tennessee Volunteers hurdles record.
 His victory at the NCAA Championships in 13.21 s was the second fastest ever collegiate time in the United States, behind only Renaldo Nehemiah.

 He reached the World Athletics Final in 2008, finishing in fourth.
 Merritt is the first hurdler to ever win gold in the US Indoor Championship, the World Indoor Championship (Istanbul, Turkey), the US Olympic Trials, and the Olympic Games all in the same year.